First-Ever Mandatory Water Restrictions Imposed

 Water Conservation Tips

-You’re already doing your part to conserve water – drought resistant grass, EasyTurf, requires much less H20 than real lawns, and none of the pesticides that often pollute natural waterways.
+You’re already doing your part to conserve water – drought resistant grass, EasyTurf’s artificial grass requires much less H20 than real lawns, and none of the pesticides that often pollute natural waterways.

 But you can do more.
-According to wateruseitwisely.com, there are 100 different things to help ensure there is enough water, water everywhere – and plenty of drops to drink.
+According to wateruseitwisely.com, there are 100 different water-saving ideas to help ensure there is enough water, water everywhere – and plenty of drops to drink.

 – Don’t run the water when doing the dishes.
 Instead, soak the dirty dishes in one sink filled with soapy water and rinse them in another sink filled with fresh water.